 As a requirement of participation on this expedition, all passengers must purchase emergency evacuation/repatriation insurance at a minimum coverage of US$50,000.
 ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-One night pre-cruise hotel in Montreal, Canada; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines, spirits and Champagnes) while on board; porterage of two pieces of baggage; hotel taxes; cabin categories 6-8 include butler service; parka; and gratuities for the ship’s crew and Expedition Staff.
+One night pre-cruise hotel in Montreal, Canada; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; on loan: boots, walking poles and pants; parka and backpack to keep; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines, spirits and Champagnes) while on board; porterage of two pieces of baggage; hotel taxes; cabin categories 6-8 include butler service; and gratuities for the ship’s crew and Expedition Staff.
 Subject to change without notice.

 Airfare; charter flights; passport or visa expenses; laundry; meals, beverages or sightseeing not included in itinerary; premium wines, liquors and champagnes; communication charges and optional activities; all items of a personal nature; travel insurance; excess baggage charges; airport departure tax; fuel surcharge may apply.